1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 How is pancreatitis different from pancreatic cancer?

-Pancreatitis is inflammation of the pancreas that causes pain and swelling, while pancreatic cancer involves uncontrolled cell growth forming a tumor.
-Pancreatitis can be acute (short-term) or chronic (long-term), whereas pancreatic cancer tends to grow slowly and is often harder to detect early.
+Pancreatitis is an inflammation of a pancreas that leads to a painful swelling of the pancreas, whereas pancreatic cancer is uncontrolled proliferation of cell creating a tumor.
+Pancreatitis may be acute (temporal) or chronic (perennial) but, pancreatic cancer is a slow growing, and it is often difficult to detect at an early stage.

 Can acute pancreatitis become chronic?